 If you appreciate exuberant wines with exotic flavors, Gewurztraminer is very likely made for you!
-A key grape variety of the Alsace vineyard, it is all too often limited to the sole image of a sweet wine.
+A key grape variety of the Alsace vineyard, it is all too often limited to the sole image of sweet wine.
 However, this variety has much more to offer us...

 Origins and cultivation of Gewurztraminer

-Gewurztraminer is none other than the pink and aromatic variety of Savagnin blanc, a grape variety now very present in the Jura and notably used to produce the famous Vin Jaune.
-It is also the direct descendant of an ancient grape variety from the Middle Ages: Traminer rose (or Savagnin rose).
-The two varieties were long confused, as their characteristics are quite similar, except for a more aromatic character in Gewurztraminer.
+Gewurztraminer is simply the pink and aromatic variety of Savagnin blanc, a grape variety that is now very common in the Jura and is notably used to produce the famous Vin Jaune.This is also the direct descendant of an ancient grape variety from the Middle Ages: the Traminer rose (or Savagnin rose).
+The two varieties were in fact long confused, as their characteristics are quite similar, except for a more aromatic character in Gewurztraminer.

-The cold climate of this region is quite similar to that of Germany and Alsace, so Gewurztraminer later spread to these areas with great results.
+The cold climate of this region is quite similar to that of Germany and Alsace, so Gewurztraminer later spread to these areas with great success.
 Moreover, it was only during the 19th century that the people of Alsace gave it its current name.

 Thus, while Gewurzt' already had a significant presence in Alsace at the beginning of the 16th century, it was only from 1870 onwards that it began to develop there in a significant way.
 Today, it represents 2,500 hectares, or 16% of the vineyard, and is the second most widespread variety in the region after Riesling.